CRM in Healthcare: Everything You Need to Know

 1.2.
 Key Use Cases Across Healthcare Segments

-Health insurance companies are also investing in CRM solutions to handle policyholder inquiries, track claims, and segment members for targeted wellness programs.
-In medical research, CRM tools help manage study participants and improve engagement throughout trial phases.
-Public health departments use healthcare CRM systems to run educational campaigns and facilitate vaccination drives.
+Health insurance providers also adopt healthcare CRM to manage member communication, handle inquiries, and support wellness initiatives.
+In clinical research, CRM systems help manage study participants and improve engagement throughout trial lifecycles.
+Public health organizations use CRM platforms to coordinate awareness campaigns and population health initiatives.

 2. Key Features of Healthcare CRM Systems